 Here we need to understand what this means.
 The judiciary had to obey the limitations that the Constitution placed on it.
 Marshall is admitting that the court doesn’t have the authority of judicial review, that is, to annul the law.
 But on the other hand, the judiciary can’t exercise statutory authority not granted it in the Constitution.
 To do so would violate the separation of powers and make the judiciary supreme over the other branches of government.
 Also importantly, and certainly considered, President Jefferson would’ve ignored any “order” from the court, as other Presidents would later do.
 That would be a showdown Marshall and the Court would have resoundingly lost.
 Courts have no enforcement authority.
 That authority lies solely with the Executive Branch.

 “You seem to consider the judges as the ultimate arbiters of all constitutional questions; a very dangerous doctrine indeed, and one which would place us under the despotism of an oligarchy.
 Our judges are as honest as other men, and not more so.
 They have, with others, the same passions for party, for power, and the privilege of their corps….
 Their power [is] the more dangerous as they are in office for life, and not responsible, as the other functionaries are, to the elective control.
 The Constitution has erected no such single tribunal, knowing that to whatever hands confided, with the corruptions of time and party, its members would become despots.
-It has more wisely made all the departments (Legislative, Executive, and Judicial) co-equal (within their delegated authorities) and co-sovereign within themselves.” –Thomas Jefferson to Chief Justice John Marshall
+It has more wisely made all the departments (Legislative, Executive, and Judicial) co-equal (within their delegated authorities) and co-sovereign within themselves.” –Thomas Jefferson, letter to William Jarvis, 1820

 Yet many bright legal minds still claim that the Marshall Court exercised judicial review in striking down an unconstitutional provision of the law, and in doing so, set a precedent.
 Here’s the point, even if it had, which it didn’t, a court declaration then or any time that violates the Constitution, is null and void.
 Judges cannot usurp authority not theirs.
 The Constitution necessarily binds the judiciary as it does the legislative and executive branches.